Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 > **Note:** Validators should sync using the RocksDb backend.
 This is implicit by default, but can
 > be explicit by passing the `--database RocksDb` flag.
 >
-> In the future, it is recommended to switch to the faster and more efficient ParityDB option.
+> In the future, it is recommended to switch to the faster and more efficient AxiaDB option.
 Note
-> that **ParityDB is still experimental and should not be used in production.** If you want to test
+> that **AxiaDB is still experimental and should not be used in production.** If you want to test
-> out ParityDB, you can add the flag `--database paritydb`.
+> out AxiaDB, you can add the flag `--database axiadb`.
 Switching between database backends will
 > require a resync.

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes